cablelabs/lpwanserver-web-client/README.md

 `npm run package`

 The package script creates a docker image based on nginx.
+You must run `npm run build` before package in order to build the application.
 The nginx server is configured to serve the assets in the build directory as a single-page-application.

 #### clean.js